5argon/arkham-starter/documentations/help/campaign-reference.md

 `encounter.ts` is each individual encounter set, including the scenario-specific one.
 Each one has an icon and card count, shown at the bottom right corner of the card.

-The incomplete campaign may have `count` field as `0`.
-You can help changing it to the right number shown at the bottom right of the card of that set.
+The incomplete campaign may have a correct `count` field already, I entered it according to card's final entry in arkhamdb.com (it has good spoiler system).
+However if any is wrong you can edit it.

 ## Scenario